Ethiopia: Sport

 The main sports in Ethiopia are track and field (particularly long distance running) and football.
 Ethiopian athletes have won many Olympic gold medals in track and field, most of them in long distance running.
 Abebe Bikila became the first athlete from a Sub-Saharan country to win an Olympic gold medal when he won the Marathon at the 1960 Rome Olympic Games in a world record time of 2:15:16.
-Haile Gebrselassie, Kenenisa Bekele, and Tirunesh Dibaba are all world-renowned long distance runners, each with multiple Olympic and World Championship gold medals.
-Letesenbet Gidey holds the world records in both the women's 5,000 metre and 10,000 metre run.
-Other notable Ethiopian runners are Mamo Wolde, Miruts Yifter, Derartu Tulu, Meseret Defar, Birhane Adere, Tiki Gelana, Genzebe Dibaba, Tariku Bekele, Gelete Burka, and Yomif Kejelcha.